nilc-nlp/asr-punctuation-evaluation/README.md

 ### Steps to prepare the data for punctuation analysis

 1. Download the MuPe samples (videos.txt), and convert the audios to 16khz mono wav files.
-The manual transcriptions will be made available soon.
+The manual transcriptions (`manual_transcriptions/`) were anonymized and are available using the same index of their corresponding videos.
+The anonymization rules are the following:
+ - Full names of male respondents were replaced with João and female respondents with Maria.
+ - Incomplete names of respondents were swapped to João/Maria
+ - Full names of family members were changed to João/Maria
+ - Incomplete names of family members were swapped to João/Maria
+ - Family name were changed to "family name"

 2. Diarize the audios using diarize.py script.